MSI’s Adolescent Strategy: Delivering reproductive choice to young people

 As a result, ever year, an estimated 21 million adolescents fall pregnant and 12 million give birth.
 Pregnancy can be dangerous for adolescents, with young people at increased risk of unsafe abortion and childbirth complications.
 Sadly, problems during pregnancy and childbirth continue to be the leading cause of death for adolescent girls aged 15-19 globally.

 It is vital that we transform access to sexual and reproductive healthcare for young people, providing them with the adolescent-friendly information and services they want and need to better understand their bodies, have happy and safe relationships, avoid unplanned pregnancy and determine their futures.
-At MSI, we are working to do so, launching a tailored adolescent strategy in 2017 for expanding access to young people.
+In 2017, we launched a tailored strategy for expanding access to young people.

 Share